LingyiC/adaptiveAttractor/README.md

 | DCN         |          |            |             |         |

-If the dataset has many cells of one cell type (e.g. fibroblasts) and the attractor exponent (`a`) is fixed, then identical attractors will be found using different general markers for one cell type, such as DCN, LUM, and COL1A1.
+If the dataset has many cells of one cell type (e.g. fibroblasts) and the attractor exponent (`a`) is fixed, then identical attractors will be found using different general markers for one cell type, like DCN, LUM, and COL1A1.

 ### Demonstration
+Here, we applied the attractor finding algorithm using the `findAttractor` function implemented in the cafr (v0.312) R package [[Ref.1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002920)] with the general fibroblastic marker gene LUM and DCN as seed.<br />
 ![](https://github.com/LingyiC/adaptiveAttractor/blob/main/others/LUM_a3.gif)
 ![](https://github.com/LingyiC/adaptiveAttractor/blob/main/others/DCN_a3.gif)

 ## Description of original attractor algorithm
 Detailed descriptions can be found in [Ref.1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002920).

 The exponent (`a`) is fixed.
-For the analysis of UMI based (e.g. 10x) and full-length-based (e.g. Smart-seq2) datasets, we would suggest to use `a = 3` and `a = 5`, respectively.
+For the analysis of UMI based (e.g. 10x) and full-length-based (e.g. Smart-seq2) datasets, we would suggest using `a = 3` and `a = 5`, respectively.

 ```R
 ## install cafr package